thunthup/Gaze-tracking-with-mediapipe/README.md

 1.install dependencies from requirements.txt

-2.run polynomial.py

-3.put your cursor on a black circle, look at your cursor, click about 5-10 times while looking at your cursor

-4.repeat for all the circles
+"pip install -r requirements.txt"

+2.hardware setup ,tested with lower middle webcam

+3.run polynomial.py, if the program detect a face, you should see 4 \* 4 circle

+3.press 'c' to start calibrating. after calibrating, you should see a black circle predicting where you are looking.

-5.press "c" to calibrate and let the program control your cursor
+4.press 'd' to toggle the program control of your cursor

-6.press "d" to toggle your mouse control

-"Keep your head still"
+5.go to https://eye-track-test.herokuapp.com/ and press F11 to go full screen

+6.play through the test and cature the result screen

+ps. try to keep your head still during the process, thank you for testing